right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 In the realm of surveys, questions hold the key to unlocking a treasure trove of insights.
 As businesses strive to gather valuable customer feedback data, the choice between open-ended and closed-ended survey questions becomes a pivotal moment.

-While closed-ended survey questions increase the chances of getting a response and offer quantifiable data, open-ended questions compel respondents to give voice to their thoughts and share their perspectives and experiences in their own words.
+While closed-ended survey questions increase response rate and offer quantifiable data, open-ended questions compel respondents to give voice to their thoughts and share their experiences in their own words.

-In this blog post, we understand what open-ended questions are, their examples, samples based on different use cases, and ways to use them more effectively.
+In this blog post, we understand what open-ended questions are, their examples, sample questions based on different use cases, and ways to use them more effectively.
 We have also covered the advantages and disadvantages of open-ended survey questions towards the end to help you make a more informed decision.

 TL;DR

-• It presents an array of examples showcasing how open-ended questions can serve diverse purposes, including gathering customer feedback, employee feedback, patient feedback, student feedback, and lead generation.
+• They can serve diverse purposes, including gathering customer feedback, retail feedback, employee feedback, patient feedback and more.

 • The advantages are manifold, ranging from unearthing detailed information and genuine customer insights to obtaining demographic data and enriching customer satisfaction.